MS-JUNG/Graph-Machine-Learning-and-Mining-DDI-prediction-project/readme.txt

 Result files will be saved in ./model/result directory.

-pagerank.py file is for calculating message passing page rank for edge weight. custom_convs.py is A modified version of the GCNConv module embedded within the PyTorch Geometric.This version introduces an edge feature vector, allowing edge attributes to be learned when aggregating neighbor information.
+custom_convs.py is A modified version of the GCNConv module embedded within the PyTorch Geometric.This version introduces an edge feature vector, allowing edge attributes to be learned when aggregating neighbor information.

 train_graph_v1.py is for single graph(heterogeneous edge) node embedding learning